Curious about how to meet Korean friends? We’ll show you the best ways to do it in Korea, or anywhere in the world.

 While finding an English language school is a great way to find Korean students to become friends with, the inverse is also true — if you become a student of the Korean language, you’re very likely to make Korean friends!

 If you’re looking for an easy way to make Korean friends in your area, consider spending a Saturday afternoon at a Korean language class.
 Not only does taking a Korean language class gives you the opportunity to practice conversation and pronunciation with a teacher, but there is also a good chance that your Korean teacher would be open to chatting with you about Korean culture (and maybe getting a coffee or some soju) after class.

 Think about it — Korean language teachers are teaching Korean because they want to spread knowledge and awareness of the Korean language to non-native speakers.
 Naturally, that also means that they’d generally love to share knowledge about other aspects of Korean culture with anyone who is interested!

 After you find a language class with a Korean teacher that seems friendly and approachable, talk to your teacher after class and express interest in learning more about Korea and Korean culture.
-It’s a win/win situation — not only will you make a new friend and learn something new, you’ll also get better at speaking Korean in the process!
+It’s a win/win situation — not only will you make a new friend and learn something new, but you’ll also get better at speaking Korean in the process!

 Koreans are also participating in working holidays at a rate never seen before, as the government continues to make more agreements with countries around the world.
 There are over a dozen countries that have working holiday arrangements with South Korea and the list continues to expand.
 Those countries include the United States, Canada, Australia, New Zealand, and many other European and Asian countries.